Suggested Searches

 A high-precision continuous-time PNT compact module for the LunaNet small spacecraftUniversity of California, Los AngelesStill in developmentUSTP Technology Expo presentation

-5.4 Summary
+5.5 Summary

-Conventional small spacecraft GNC technology is a mature area, with many high TRL components previously flown around Earth offered by several different vendors.
-These GNC techniques are generally semi/non-autonomous as on-board observations are collected with the assistance of ground-based intervention.
-As the interest for deep space exploration with small spacecraft grows, semi-to-fully autonomous navigation methods must advance.
-It is likely that future deep space navigation will rely solely on fully autonomous GNC methods that require zero ground-based intervention to collect/provide navigation data.
-This is a desirable capability as the spacecraft’s dependence on Earth-based tracking resources (such as DSN) are reduced and the demand for navigation accuracy increases at large distances from Earth.
-However, current methods advancing deep space navigation involve both ground- and space-based tracking in conjunction with optical navigation techniques.
-To support this maturity, the small spacecraft industry has seen a spike in position, navigation, and timing (PNT) technology progression in inertial sensors and atomic clocks, and magnetic navigation for near-Earth environments.
+Conventional small spacecraft GNC technology is a mature area, with many high TRL components previously flown in Earth orbit and offered by several vendors.
+These GNC techniques are generally semi- or non-autonomous as on-board observations are collected with the assistance of ground-based support.
+As interest in deep space exploration with small spacecraft grows, semi- to-fully-autonomous navigation methods must advance.
+It is likely that future deep space navigation will rely solely on fully autonomous GNC methods that require no ground-based intervention to collect and provide navigation data.
+This is a desirable capability as the spacecraft’s dependence on Earth-based tracking resources (such as DSN) is reduced and the demand for navigation accuracy increases at large distances from Earth.
+The success of the Starling mission in performing PFF reliably without external commands has paved the way for future DSN-independent solutions.

 For feedback solicitation, please email: arc-sst-soa@mail.nasa.gov.
-Please include a business email so someone may contact you further.
+Please include a valid business email so someone may contact you further.

 References